aliyun/terraform-provider-alicloud/website/docs/r/api_gateway_api.html.markdown

 Provides an api resource.When you create an API, you must enter the basic information about the API, and define the API request information, the API backend service and response information.

-For information about Api Gateway Api and how to use it, see [Create an API](https://www.alibabacloud.com/help/doc-detail/29478.htm)
+For information about Api Gateway Api and how to use it, see [Create an API](https://www.alibabacloud.com/help/en/api-gateway/latest/api-cloudapi-2016-07-14-createapi)

+-> **NOTE:** Available since v1.22.0.

 -> **NOTE:** Terraform will auto build api while it uses `alicloud_api_gateway_api` to build api.